kindarare/bad/README.md

 # bad
-some bullshit i've been working on
+just doing this for a project